mbellani/mbellani.github.io/content/resume.md

 ## Summary
 Software Engineer with over 2 decades of experience designing and building large-scale distributed systems, most recently at GitHub.
 In recent years, I’ve worked on Blackbird—a high-performance code search engine built from ground up in Rust.
-Blackbird system hosts the world's largest code index, encompassing 130+ million repositories and serving as the backbone for GitHub Copilot's code understanding and retrieval-augmented generation capabilities, empowering over 100M+ developers globally on a daily basis.
+Blackbird system hosts the world's largest code index, encompassing 130+ million repositories and serving as the backbone for GitHub Copilot's code understanding and retrieval-augmented generation (RAG) capabilities, empowering over 100M+ developers globally on a daily basis.

 ## Experience